-A new metabolic imaging trial has taken place on a cancer patient at Addenbrooke's Hospital, Cambridge.
-The scanning technique, the first time it's been used on a patient in Europe, is designed to indicate much more rapidly whether cancer drugs have worked.
+This is the first time the scanning technique has been used on a patient in Europe and is designed to indicate much more rapidly whether cancer drugs have worked.

 The new technique could ensure that patients get the best possible, tailored treatment more efficiently and with less delays.